fufu70/PHP-Jenkins-Breakfast-Box/README.md

-# Jenkins-Breakfast-Box
+# PHP-Jenkins-Breakfast-Box

-I sit in my pajamas with an hour before work starts and all I want to do is setup a basic Jenkins server for my php project so that I can analyze the kerfluffle out of it.
-Screw waisting time figuring out how to setup a [chef server](https://github.com/pietervogelaar/chef-cookbook-jenkins-server) or [anisble away](https://github.com/HanXHX/ansible-jenkins-php) just to figure out what the [CRAP](http://www.crap4j.org/faq.html) is going on with my codebase.
-All I want is to input some commands to install and update my php jenkins box while eating some delicious php [pancakes](https://raw.githubusercontent.com/fufu70/jenkins-php-box/master/common/pancakes.jpg).
+I'm sitting in my pajamas an hour before work starts.
+All I want is a Jenkins server for my PHP project to analyze the kerfluffle out of is fart box.
+Screw wasting time figuring out [Chef](https://github.com/pietervogelaar/chef-cookbook-jenkins-server) or [Anisble](https://github.com/HanXHX/ansible-jenkins-php).
+I just want to figure out what the [C.R.A.P.](http://www.crap4j.org/faq.html) is going on with my PHP: HP project.
+All I want is to input some commands, install my PHP: HP: HP jenkins box while eating some delicious PHPancakes.

+![alt text][php-pancakes]

 ## The requirements

-You thought that this was just going to be a Download And Analyze (DAA) project, but you are mistaken!
-To run the jenkins breakfast box we still need to install some dependencies:
+You thought that was a Download And Analyze (DAA) project, **but** you are mistaken!
+To run the PHP: HP: HP: HP-Jenkins-Breakfast-Box we need to install dependencies:

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
   * Make sure to download the latest version, even if you already installed VirtualBox before.